whiskyechobravo/kerkoapp/README.md

 # KerkoApp

-[KerkoApp] is a web application using [Kerko] to provide a user-friendly search and browsing interface for sharing a bibliography managed with the [Zotero] reference manager.
-Built in [Python] with the [Flask] framework.
+[KerkoApp] is a web application that uses [Kerko] to provide a user-friendly search and browsing interface for sharing a bibliography managed with the [Zotero] reference manager.
+It is built in [Python] with the [Flask] framework.

-Although this application may be deployed as is on a web server, it is primarily meant to serve as an example on how to integrate the Kerko blueprint in a Flask application.
+Although this application may be deployed as is on a web server, it is primarily meant to serve as an example on how to integrate Kerko into a Flask application.

-Basic configuration options can be set with environment variables, but for more advanced customizations one should consider building a custom application, possibly using KerkoApp as a starting point, and configuring Kerko through its Python interface.
+Basic configuration options can be set with environment variables, but for more advanced customizations one should consider building a custom application (possibly using KerkoApp as a starting point), and configuring Kerko through its Python interface.